WebComponentsGuide/webcomponents.guide/learn/components/initializing-your-component.md

 different techniques.
 You will likely use a combination of these techniques when building a component.

 It can be very useful to create things during _instantiation_, that is when the component is first created.
 Most likely any _state_ will want to be instantiated with each new component instance created.
-This can be done with _class fields_ or as logic during the _constructor_.
+This can be accomplished with _class fields_ or as logic during the _constructor_.

 ### Class Fields